Kamprath/computercraft-files/readme.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A module may mimic the behavior of a class in trational object-oriented programming.
+A module may mimic the behavior of a class in tradional object-oriented programming.
 An example of a module that returns
 an 'instance' when its `new()` method is called:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~